 - Place the dough in a cold oven with a pan of boiling water on the shelf beneath.
 The humid steam creates a warm, cozy environment for the yeast to work, creating a faster rise.

-- Let it cool completely before serving.
+- Let it cool completely before slicing.
 Freshly baked bread is full of steam and needs a while to cool off and finish cooking inside.
 Breaking into the loaf while it's still hot will make the it gummy and doughy.

 Other Savory Bread Recipes